ricardiles/udacity-monolith-microservice/README.md

 ## Another considerations

+* Exists a .travis.yml file in the root only to get a preview of the .travis.yml file in every microservice.
-set_env.sh was eliminated from the repository for security reasons.
+* set_env.sh was eliminated from the repository for security reasons.